snakemake/snakemake-hpc-teaching-material/Roadmap.md

 - [ ] MPI-examples with task - Dec24
 - [ ] publishing workflows - no date set

-Note: we also have issue which in parts reflect a "wish-list" and todo items.
+Note: We also have issues that reflect additional "wish-list" items and to-do tasks for the project.